1. Learn the fundamentals

 Specific programming topics to know include

-- Common data structures (data types, lists, dictionaries, sets, tuples), writing functions, logic, control flow, searching and sorting algorithms, object-oriented programming.
+- Common data structures (data types, lists, dictionaries, sets, tuples), writing functions, logic, control flow, searching and sorting algorithms, and object-oriented programming.
 And working with external libraries.

 - SQL scripting: Querying databases using joins, aggregations, and subqueries